xpressrazor/dotfiles/README.md

  sudo systemctl start ly
 ```

-If above works then you can enable permanently, otherwise reboot and use the start script in ~/dotfiles/sway/ directory.
+If above works then you can enable permanently, otherwise reboot and use the start_sway.sh script in ~/dotfiles/sway/ directory.
 ```bash
 sudo systemctl enable ly
 ```